When is the best time to visit Florence, Italy?

 - Iris Garden – The Iris Garden by Piazzale Michelangelo at Viale dei Colli will be open throughout the month, with gorgeous irises in bloom.
 Just below, roses will be bursting in the rose garden that has over 350 different varieties as well.

 - Artigianato e Palazzo – This unique artisan crafts fair is held over four days in the gardens of the Palazzo Corsini, which isn’t typically open to the public.
-In 2019 it will take place over May 17-20, with visitors watching artisans create works by hand in workshops that are set up in orangeries and the garden.
+Visitors can watch artisans create works by hand in workshops that are set up in orangeries and the garden.

 Florence in June